Matyyas/InceptionResnet-keras/README.md

 # InceptionResnet-keras
-An Inception Resnet v2 network for image classification using Keras.
+An Inception Resnet v2 network for images classification using Keras.

 ------